MouniriOuma/MyUniMap/README.md

 ## Feedback and Contributions

 Your feedback is invaluable to me!
-If you have any suggestions, feature requests, or encounter any issues while using MyUniMap, please feel free to reach out to us.
+If you have any suggestions, feature requests, or encounter any issues while using MyUniMap, please feel free to reach out to me.

 ## Contact Information

 For more information or inquiries, please contact OUMAIMA MOUNIRI at mouniri.ouma@gmail.com

 Thank you for using MyUniMap!
-We hope it enhances your experience navigating our university campus.
+I hope it enhances your experience navigating our university campus.